Alimoff/Tahrirchi_Test/README.md

 Question:     - How would you automate this process so that we can get new datasets every day?

+Answer:

+I would use Cron.
+You can use Cron any time you want to automate something, like an OS job or a Python script.
+Needless to say, but an automated Python script can do basically anything.

+First step-

-Answer:       I would automate the process using CRON tool.
-Because, Cron helps a server run smoothly.It has it's own special parameters to set timer.
+Cron helps a server run smoothly and works perfectly.It has it's own special parameters to set timer.
 Some of them:

 "* * * * 1-5" -  	once every day of the week,